Bob Saunders (American football)

-Bob Saunders is an American football coach who is the offensive coordinator and running backs coach for the Memphis Showboats (2022) of the United States Football League (USFL).
+Robert Charles "Bob" Saunders (born November 28, 1976) is an American football coach.
 Saunders has served as an Offensive Assistant for the Kansas City Chiefs, Washington Redskins, St. Louis Rams, and Cleveland Browns.
 He served two seasons as wide receivers coach in the United Football League with the Virginia Destroyers.
 In college football, he was Offensive Coordinator and quarterbacks coach at Kansas Wesleyan University and at Oberlin College as well as the quarterbacks coach at Washington University in St. Louis.
 Saunders has been selected as receivers coach for the NFLPA Collegiate Bowl on three occasions.
 Saunders played collegiate football at Southern Methodist University.
 He is the son of longtime NFL offensive coordinator and wide receivers coach Al Saunders, whom he worked with in Cleveland.
 He also served as the wide receivers coach for the DC Defenders of the defunct XFL.
+Saunders was no longer a part of the Memphis Showboats staff after the XFL and USFL Merger.